evolite/reci/README.md

 **vs. ChatGPT/Claude**: AI assistants can help, but they don't remember your saved recipes or generate shopping lists from multiple dishes.

+## Tech Stack

+Built with TypeScript, React, and Vite.
+Uses shadcn/ui components for the UI, Prisma for the database, and OpenAI's API for recipe analysis.
+Backend is Express with PostgreSQL.
+Everything runs in Podman containers.

 ## Deployment

 ### Prerequisites